raydipanwita/Database/challenges/08_wrapping_in_application_class.md

 ## The Application class interface

-This class wraps the other layer — it acts as an entrypoint to our program
+This class wraps the other layer — it acts as an entrypoint to our program:

 ```python
 # file: app.py